wingolab-org/GenPro/README.md

 ```

 An alternative approach is clone the repository, unpack the GenPro.tar.gz
 tarball and install it manually.
+Unless `local::lib` is installed, this
-This will likely require using `sudo`,
+approach will require using `sudo`.

-depending on how Perl is setup.
+Example:
 ```
 git clone https://github.com/wingolab/GenPro.git
 cd GenPro